The 7th Lean Healthcare Academic Conference at Stanford

-This is our second year of convening this event entirely virtually, our physical distance imposed upon us once again by a pandemic that will not yet relent.
+Almost three years after a Coronavirus challenged the very foundations of how we deliver healthcare across the globe, the Lean Healthcare Academic Conference was convened on Stanford’s campus once again.
 COVID-19 has changed how we deliver healthcare and, more fundamentally, how we interact as a society in ways that we still don’t fully understand.
-Yet despite the countless challenges we have all faced, we are still improving.
-Perhaps now more than ever, we must celebrate our resolve to continuously improve the way we provide care for those in need.
-We must celebrate our efforts to share our learnings.
-And we must celebrate our incredible diversity which allows us to learn so much from one another.
-Even if we must meet again virtually, our commitment to coming together reminds us that our improvement community is resilient in spite of our challenges.
+Yet despite the countless challenges we have all faced, it is incredible to see that we are still improving!
+Perhaps now more than ever, we have an opportunity to rethink how we improve together for all of us – patients, their families and the healthcare workers that serve them.
+We came together to celebrate our efforts and to share our learnings.
+Together we appreciated our incredible diversity which enabled so much learning from one another.
+Our commitment to improving together throughout the pandemic and into the future demonstrates that our improvement community is resilient in spite of our challenges.

 Starting in our first year, the Lean Healthcare Academic Conference was designed to foster an increased and deeper understanding of lean improvement in healthcare with a specific emphasis on learnings from teaching hospitals around the world and more broadly, through a program which follows an academic format.
-An international call for abstracts, led by Dr. Lauren Destino, continues to serve as the basis of our program.
-We received a robust number of submissions yielding 36 posters and 21 oral presentations featured in three of the sessions within the overall program.
-In accordance with our founding principle, this means that more than half of the program is comprised of delegate contributions!
-We hope this forum will continue to serve as a rallying call for further academic collaboration and foster opportunities for each of us to continue to learn from one another even as we are re-imagining how to best improve in a remote/in-person hybrid world.
+An international call for abstracts continues to serve as the basis of our program.
+We received a record number (>100) of submissions in 2022 yielding 51 posters and 34 oral presentations.
+In accordance with our founding principle, over half the program was dedicated to the improvement work undertaken by our delegates.
+We hope this forum continues to serve as a rallying call for further academic collaboration and foster opportunities for each of us to continue to learn from one another as we face whatever challenges lie ahead.

+This conference was sponsored by the Stanford Medicine Center for Improvement.
 We would like to express our sincere gratitude to the multitude of world-class speakers and contributors in our program for their generous participation in this event.
 The Lean Global Network, through the US and Australian Institutes, continues its support of this event and we are thankful for their contribution and participation.
-Critical to the success of any academic conference is the robust support of institutions which encourage their employees to share their learnings.
-The VA Palo Alto Health System, Stanford Medicine, Eastern Health in Melbourne Australia, UT South Western Medical Center, Oregon Health and Science University and Sharp Healthcare are deserving of special thanks as organizations fielding 10 or more delegates hoping to share their learnings.
-We would be remiss not to acknowledge the immense contribution of our colleagues who helped organize this event, your enthusiasm and hard work have made this event a true success.
+Critical to the success of any academic conference is the robust support of institutions which encourage their employees to share their learnings; The VA Palo Alto Health System, University of California San Diego Health and Stanford Medicine, are deserving of special thanks as organizations fielding 10 or more delegates sharing their learnings.

 Last, but absolutely not least, we would like to express our sincere appreciation to all of you attending the conference.
-Our aim continues to be advancing our understanding of how lean systems can be successfully applied in healthcare and the submission of abstracts by delegates is the critical piece to furthering our learning.
+As we try to advance our understanding of how lean systems to manage improvement can be successfully applied in healthcare, the submission of abstracts and robust participation of delegates is a critical piece to furthering our learning.
 We are very grateful to all those sharing their work so we can all learn and improve together.

 As always, true to our Lean aspirations, we deeply value your participation and feedback.